microsoft/vscode-wordcount/README.md

 # README
-## This the readme for your extension "Markdown-Tools"
+## This the readme for your extension "Wordcount"
 -------------------
 To author your README use Visual Studio Code: